-I. Level of production: Data from respective commodity Tables 4.1 - 4.12 (Market Price Support tables) II.
-Value of production (at farm gate): Data for respective commodity Tables 4.1 - 4.12 (Market Price Support tables) III.
-Producer Single Commodity Transfers: Sum of transfers to respective single commodity in categories A, B, C and D. A. Support based on commodity output A1.
-Market Price Support [Data for respective commodity from Tables 4.1 - 4.12] A2.
-Payments based on output Payments based on output (A.2) provided to respective single commodity [Data from Table 1] B. Payments based on input use, single commodity [B.1{COM} + B.2{COM} + B.3{COM}] B1.
-Based on variable input use Payments based on variable input use (B.1{COM}) provided to respective single commodity [Data from Table 1].
+I. Level of production: Data from respective commodity Tables 4.1-4.12 (Market Price Support tables) II.
+Value of production (at farm gate): Data from respective commodity Tables 4.1-4.12 (Market Price Support tables) III.
+Producer Single Commodity Transfers: Sum of transfers to respective single-commodity in categories A, B, C and D. A. Support based on commodity output A1.
+Market Price Support [Data for respective commodity from Tables 4.1-4.12] A2.
+Payments based on output Payments based on output (A.2) provided to respective single commodity [Data from Table 1] B. Payments based on input use, single commodity [B1{COM}+B2{COM}+B3{COM}] B1.
+Based on variable input use Payments based on variable input use $(B.1{COM})$ provided to respective single commodity [Data from Table 1].
 B2.
-Based on Fixed capital formation Payments based on fixed capital formation ($B.2{COM}$) provided to respective single commodity [Data from Table 1].
+Based on fixed capital formation Payments based on fixed capital formation ($B.2{COM}$) provided to respective single commodity [Data from Table 1].
 B3.
 Based on on-farm services Payments based on on-farm services ($B.3{COM}$) provided to respective single commodity [Data from Table 1].
 C. Payments based on current A/An/R/I, production required, single commodity Payments based on current A/An/R/I (C{COM}) provided to respective single commodity [Data from Table 1].
-D. Payments based on non-current A/An/R/I, production required, single commodity Payments based on non-current A/An/R/I, production required (D{COM}) provided to respective single commodity [Data from Table 1].
+D. Payments based on non-current A/An/R/I, production required, single commodity Payments based on non-current A/An/R/I (D{COM}) provided to respective single commodity [Data from Table 1].
 IV.
-Percentage producer SCT : %SCT =100(III) / ((II) + (A.2) + (B{COM}) + .(C{COM}).+.(D{COM})) TABLE 4.
-VIET NAM: Market Price Support and Consumer Single Commodity Transfers Tables 4.1 to 4.13, contain calculation of the Market Price Support (MPS) and Consumer Single Commodity Transfers (consumer SCT) for the following commodities: maize , rice, cashew nuts (with shell), refined sugar, beef and veal, pig meat, poultry meat, eggs, pepper, coffee (green), tea and rubber and "other commodities".
-The data sets used in calculation of the MPS and consumer SCT by commodity are described below.
-Values for "other commodities" are derived using information on total Market Price Support and Value of Production, and individual commodity data.
+Percentage producer SCT: %SCT =100(III)/((II)+(A.2)+(B{COM})+(C{COM})+(D{COM})) TABLE 4.
+VIET NAM: Market Price Support and Consumer Support Estimate Tables 4.1 to 4.13 contain calculations of the Market Price Support (MPS) and Consumer Single Commodity Transfers (consumer SCT) for the following 12 commodities: rice, natural rubber, coffee (green), maize, cashew nuts (with shell), sugar cane, pepper, tea, beef and veal, pig meat, poultry and eggs, as well as for "other commodities".
+The data sets used in calculations of the MPS and consumer SCT by commodity are described below.
+Note: For the purposes of calculating market price gaps, seven of the 12 commodities are treated as exported commodities: rice, natural rubber, coffee, cashew nuts, pepper, pig meat and tea.
+The remaining five are considered imported: maize, sugar cane, beef and veal, poultry and eggs.
+Price gaps were calculated for all products except for pig meat.
+For pig meat, which is a marginally exported commodities, subject to import tariffs, the price gap has been set to zero.
+For the remaining six exported commodities, the average export unit values registered at the Vietnamese border are used.
+The average import unit value at the Vietnamese border is used for maize.
+For the remaining four commodities, a variety of alternative reference prices are used because of the limited volume of imports into Viet Nam.
 Definitions: